mosse-security/mcsi-library/docs/articles/2022/06/basic-windows-shellcoding/basic-windows-shellcoding.md

 [MSDN winexec](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-winexec)
 [ExitProcess](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-exitprocess)

+:::{seealso}
-> **Looking to expand your knowledge of vulnerability research and exploitation?
-Check out our online course, [MVRE - Certified Vulnerability Researcher and Exploitation Specialist](https://www.mosse-institute.com/certifications/mvre-vulnerability-researcher-and-exploitation-specialist.html).
-In this course, you'll learn about the different aspects of software exploitation and how to put them into practice.**
+Looking to expand your knowledge of vulnerability research and exploitation?
+Check out our online course, [MVRE - Certified Vulnerability Researcher and Exploitation Specialist](https://www.mosse-institute.com/certifications/mvre-vulnerability-researcher-and-exploitation-specialist.html)
+::: In this course, you'll learn about the different aspects of software exploitation and how to put them into practice.**